TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 HLT
 ```

-Labels will point to whatever is directly below them, **unless that is a comment**.
-Comments are not assembled and so cannot be pointed to.
+Labels store the **address** of whatever is next assembled after they are defined.

 For example: